Our Mission, Vision, and Values

 Optional

-The Studio Sparrow Conservatory Theatre Company consists of Resident Artists (min 2 per year), Guest Artists/Directors, and Conservatory Students.
-We produce a 5 show season, and a summer play festival of rotating repertory theater.
+The Studio Sparrow Conservatory Theatre Company consists of Resident Artists, Guest Directors, and Conservatory Students.
+We produce a 5 show season, and plan to add a summer play festival of rotating repertory theater.
 This is where our students learn by doing.
 Students will be cast as performers and/or understudies in the shows.
 Our company strives to produce relevant theater that engages our local community, provokes conversation, and celebrates individuals and their differences.
 As we are a classical conservatory, 3 slots in our season will consist of theater classics.
 The other two slots in our season will contain one musical, and one new work by a local or regional playwright per year.

 Highlights